 Contingent means that a seller has accepted an offer from a prospective buyer, but certain conditions must be met before the offer goes through.

-As a real estate agent, it’s essential you understand the types of contingencies and how to manage them.
-So let’s take a deep dive into this subject – including the typical timelines of contingencies and how to use them in the negotiation process.
+As a real estate agent, you must understand the types of contingencies and how to manage them.
+So, let’s take a deep dive into this subject – including the typical timelines of contingencies and how to use them in the negotiation process.

 Defining Contingencies in Real Estate